gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 You can read more about the usage of this tool at the [clang-tidy documentation](https://clang.llvm.org/extra/clang-tidy/).

 {% capture use-clang-tidy %}
-If you have clang >= 8.0 installed, please do:
+With clang and clang-tidy already installed, please do:
 ```bash
 $ cmake -DCMAKE_CXX_COMPILER=/usr/bin/clang++ \
         -DCMAKE_C_COMPILER=/usr/bin/clang ..
 $ run-clang-tidy -fix
 ```
 and check if there are warnings and/or fixes related to your code (type `git status`).
 If you agree with the changes, commit them in order to be included in your pull request.
-Please note that the default checks lead to wrong fixes when using clang <= 7.0, so this tool should not be used with versions older than clang 8.0.
 {% endcapture %}

 <div class="notice--danger">